 Once you download the app and open it, you will be prompted through a series of questions to set up your profile and register.
 You will also be asked if you agree to have the Flight Health app sync with the Apple Health app that you already have on your phone.

 If you’d like to use the app and contribute to our data collection, we recommend that you track flight(s) on your iPhone starting from 2 hours before departure, during the flight, and within 2 hours after landing.
 Tracking will include answering questions about your health, including sleep quality, and cognitive tests.
 Each activity should take no more than 5 minutes.

-If you have an Apple Watch, you can also sync the Watch with the Flight Health app.
+If you have an Apple Watch, you can also sync the watch with the Flight Health app.
 The app itself measures health symptoms, cognitive functioning, and sleep quality through a series of questions and exercises.
 And the Apple Watch measures your heart rate and rhythm, and physical activity (steps taken).
-As you enter data pre, during, and post flight, you will see the effects of flight at these stages on your heart rate and rhythm and physical activity via the Apple Health app.
+As you enter data pre, during, and post-flight, you will see the effects of flight at these stages on your heart rate and rhythm, and physical activity via the Apple Health app.

+Your participation adds a wealth of information to the little we currently know about health before, during, and after flying.
 Our hope is that this research will shed light on subtle, difficult to detect flight-related changes in health markers, sleep, and mood that could affect the risk of diagnosable health outcomes.
-Our goal is to distribute the full sensor package to as many flight attendants as possible in future research efforts!
+Our goal is to distribute the full sensor package to as many flight attendants as possible in future research efforts.